 - Corn starch: Use corn starch as a thickening agent, just a small amount

-- Heavy cream: Gives extra creaminess for the tart filling.
-Also known as whipping cream, has a fat content between 36% and 40%, in my recipes, I use 36%.
+- Heavy cream: Gives extra creaminess to the tart filling.
+Also known as whipping cream, has a fat content of between 36% and 40%, in my recipes, I use 36%.
 Avoid substitutes like vegetable-based “whipping cream”

 As you can see I am not using any flavorings in the recipe eg. vanilla extract or lemon juice.
-I imagine you can extra flavorings if you wish, however, the recipe I developed I find very pleasant in taste and similar to the ones I tried in Japan.
+I imagine you can use extra flavorings if you wish, however, the recipe I developed is crazy delicious without these extra flavorings and taste similar to the ones I tried in Japan.

 1. The importance of temperature while baking shortcrust pastry